lombardo-chcg/lombardo-chcg.github.io/_posts/28/2017-07-15-midyear-review.md

 So I've been working on this blog project for 6.5 months now, and I thought it would be fun to review some stats!

-I'm going to do another post about how to generate these stats using the blog platform that I'm using to generate these posts ([Jekyll](https://jekyllrb.com/))
+I'm going to do another post about how to generate these stats using the blog platform that I'm using ([Jekyll](https://jekyllrb.com/))

 #### total posts
 * 118 (not including this one)